bismuthfoundation/Hypernode-Alerts/README.md

 ## IFTTT maker webhook

-Allows to sent SMS or mobile notification from a simple HTTP call.
+Allows to send SMS or mobile notification from a simple HTTP call.

 TBD